-As application deadlines for universities around the world approach in January and February, the research by Proofread My Essay reveals the grammatical rules that international applications should double check to ensure that their personal statements are up to standard.
+As application deadlines for universities around the world approach these are the grammatical rules that international applications should double check to ensure that their personal statements are up to standard.

 Correcting common grammatical mistakes before you even get to university can set you up for greater success when you explore original ideas in your coursework.